cmpt376W/tiflash/README.md

 TiFlash has several CMake build options to tweak for development purposes.
 These options SHOULD NOT be changed for production usage, as they may introduce unexpected build errors and unpredictable runtime behaviors.

-To tweat options, pass one or multiple `-D...=...` args when invoking CMake, for example:
+To tweak options, pass one or multiple `-D...=...` args when invoking CMake, for example:

 ```shell
 cmake $WORKSPACE/tiflash -DCMAKE_BUILD_TYPE=DEBUG